phage-nz/infosec-bazaar/spamtrap/readme.md

 - Configure the 2FA plugin for Roundcube:

-git clone https://github.com/alexandregz/twofactor_gauthenticator.git /usr/local/lib/roundcubemail/plugins/twofactor_gauthenticator
+*git clone https://github.com/alexandregz/twofactor_gauthenticator.git /usr/local/lib/roundcubemail/plugins/twofactor_gauthenticator
-nano /usr/local/lib/roundcubemail/config/config.inc.php
+nano /usr/local/lib/roundcubemail/config/config.inc.php*

-- Update $config['plugins'\] = array('...'); to include 'twofactor_gauthenticator'.
+- In the config, update $config['plugins'\] = array('...'); to include 'twofactor_gauthenticator'.
 - Reboot the box (easy way to restart everything).
 - To complete the setup, visit https://mail.<your domain\>/admin
     - Log in with the administrative credentials that you configured during the setup.